The Bachelor (American TV series) season 24: Bachelor in Paradise

 Alayah Benavidez, Deandra Kanu, Kelsey Weier, Maurissa Gunn, Mykenna Dorn, Natasha Parker, Tammy Ly and Victoria Paul returned for season 7 of Bachelor in Paradise.
-Paul quit the show in week 1.
-Weier was eliminated in week 1.
-Benavidez, Kanu and Ly were eliminated in week 3.
-Parker was eliminated in week 5.
-Dorn split from Ed Waisbrot in week 6.
-Gunn got engaged to Riley Christian in week 6.
+Victoria P. quit the show in week 1.
+Kelsey was eliminated in week 1.
+Alayah, Deandra and Tammy were eliminated in week 3.
+Natasha was eliminated in week 5.
+Mykenna split from Ed Waisbrot in week 6.
+Maurissa got engaged to Riley Christian in week 6.